FatihKoz/DisposableBasic/README.md

 Additionally;

 * When `'source' => 'fleet'` is used then you can define a specific airline with `'airline' => $airline->id` (or `'airline' => 3`) to show results for that airline

+*For "Assignment" source type, Disposable Special/Extended module needs to be installed and active*

 ### Personal Stats